-a) Computer-related forgery which is defined as any " input, alteration, deletion, or suppression of computer data, resulting in inauthentic data with the intent that it be considered or acted upon for legal purposes as if it were authentic, regardless of whether or not the data is directly readable and intelligible.
-A party may require an intent to defraud, or similar dishonest intent, before criminal liability attaches (Article 7 - Computer-related forgery.)

-b) Computer-related fraud which is defined as the causing of a loss of property to another by any input, alteration, deletion or suppression of computer data, or any interference with the functioning of a computer system (Article 8 - Computer-related fraud).
+- a) Computer-related forgery which is defined as any "input, alteration, deletion, or suppression of computer data, resulting in inauthentic data with the intent that it be considered or acted upon for legal purposes as if it were authentic, regardless of whether or not the data is directly readable and intelligible.
+A party may require an intent to defraud, or similar dishonest intent, before criminal liability attaches (Article 7 Computer-related forgery.) - b) Computer-related fraud which is defined as the causing of a loss of property to another by any input, alteration, deletion or suppression of computer data, or any interference with the functioning of a computer system (Article 8 Computer-related fraud).

-Title 3 defines content-related offenses which involve child pornography and criminalizes producing, offering, distributing, procuring, and possessing child pornography though and/or in a computer and/or computer system (Article 9 Offences copyright and related rights.
+Title 3 defines content-related offenses which involve child pornography and criminalizes producing, offering, distributing, procuring, and possessing child pornography though and/or in a computer and/or computer system (Article 9 Offences Related to Child Pornography).
+Title 4 defines offenses related to infringements of copyright and related rights.

-Related to Child Pornography).
-Title 4 defines offenses related to infringements of the Convention on Cybercrime, including those who are non-member observer states, are required to standardize their laws to comply with the provisions of the Convention (Westby 2003).
+The significance of that convention is that once in force, all countries that ratified the Convention on Cybercrime, including those who are non-member observer states, are required to standardize their laws to comply with the provisions of the Convention (Westby 2003).
 Those countries which are signatory states are required to adopt such domestic laws in order to establish minimum standards (Council of Europe 2001).
 In Budapest, on November 23, 2001, the CoE opened the treaty for signature by the member states and by non-member states, including the US As of December 2002, there were thirty-two signatories and it had been ratified by Albania and Crotia (Weber, 2003, pp. 429-430).